robbyriverside/brevity/README.md

 # Brevity

-Brevity is an App Meta-Generator.
+Brevity is an Code-Generator that can be used for any target software language.
+Brevity is written in Go and uses the Go text/template engine to generate source code.
+Libraries of code templates are used to compose a sophisticated application using only a specification.
+The generated code is defined in layers to create the starting point for custom code development at many levels of abstraction: cli-only, cli plus web api, etc.

-Brevity generates project code files and executes init commands to define a Go application.
+Brevity generates project code files and executes init commands to define an application.
 The project specification is metadata written in the [brief](https://github.com/robbyriverside/brief) specification language which is syntax simplified XML.

 The contents of files are defined using Go text-templates.
 The generated files are allowed to be any format, even script files that can be later executed as an init command.
-Further, Brevity is a meta-generator because it can generate template files or even __brief__ files which can then be used for code generation.
+Further, Brevity is a meta-generator because it can generate template files or even [brief](https://github.com/robbyriverside/brief) files which can then be used for code generation.

-# Generators

-These are the code generators configured using the __brief__ language.

-In future, there will be a meta-generator that uses a meta-level (also brief) specification that generates the config for the code generators.

-## Project

-Generate code for a Go project.

-Options:
- - cli:  which command line flags interpreter to install
-   - Future:  urfave, go-flags, cobra
- - api: which web api package to install
-   - Future:  gin, protobuf
- - mocks: which mock generator to install
-   - Future:  go-mocks
+__This page under construction__